 In 1984, an apparel company called Sasson Industries sponsored the Elton John tour which visited forty four cities in the United States.
 Sasson Industries was best known for their trademarked very popular Sasson jeans.
 In perhaps the most disappointing career decision that Elton John ever made from a hardcore Elton John fans perspective, was the decision to re-record and change the lyrics to one of his songs to help sell blue jeans.
 The Elton John song, “Sad Songs,’ was the last track on Elton John’s 1984 Breaking Hearts album.
 Elton John re-recorded the song and changed the chorus from “Sad Songs Say so Much,” to “Sasson says so much.”
 According to the New York Times, Sasson spent five million dollars in a television advertising campaign to promote their jeans with the use of Elton John’s image and music.

 Elton John appeared in the video commercial that was shot to promote the company’s line of apparel.
 For longtime Elton John fans, the vision of seeing Elton singing about Sasson Jeans was not as horrific as it would have been if it was Robert Plant or Bruce Springsteen.
 Elton John’s flamboyant personality easily fit the commercial.
 And perhaps because of Elton’s ostentatious showmanship, it was expected to be somewhat accepted.
 However, any hardcore Elton John fan that grew up with Elton’s music in the nineteen seventies probably cannot hear the song “Sad Songs,” ever again without thinking of Sasson jeans.
 In terms of rock star commercials, it was one of the biggest advertising campaigns of the nineteen eighties that featured one of the biggest musical acts in history.
-However, it was just the beginning for Elton as he went on to appear in commercials for Diet Coke and even their rival Pepsi.
+However, it was just the beginning for Elton as he went on to appear in commercials for Diet Coke, Pepsi and Cadbury Chocolate.

 In the twenty first century it has become common, and for the most part essential that most tours have corporate sponsorship.
 By sponsoring large rock and roll tours, these companies also utilize the musical acts to promote their cooperate products through the use of rock star commercials.
 However, in the nineteen seventies cooperate sponsorship and big business often felt the wrath of protest singers.
 It would have been inconceivable for artists like Tom Waits or Robert Plant to promote commercialized products.
 Artistic integrity of these artists proved to be invaluable and also wise as the baby boomer generation of the nineteen sixties would have not accepted the selling out of rock and roll stars to the needs of Madison Avenue.
 Nonetheless, in the nineteen eighties with the cost of touring rising dramatically, rock stars began to merge their businesses with companies like Sasson.